-I’m back from a short (unfortunately), but much-needed vacation and already there’s a sizeable deal of things that need to be tackled.
-I had hoped that the first things I’d blog about in August would be potential uses of virtual worlds in the tourism industry (such as showcasing destinations, monuments, archaeological sites etc), in vocational training and education – not least because of a shift in the direction my use of SL (and other virtual worlds in the near future) is more than likely to take.
+When I wrote this post, I had just returned from a short (unfortunately), but much-needed vacation and already there was a sizeable deal of things that needed to be tackled.
+I had hoped that the first things I’d blog about in August would be potential uses of virtual worlds in the tourist industry (such as showcasing destinations, monuments, archaeological sites etc), in vocational training and education – not least because I intended to start using SL as a professional tool, rather than a recreational pastime.

-Unfortunately, right now I have to start considering other things, like self-hosting my blog and perhaps even switching to an entirely different CMS (Content Management System), due to recent “improvements” to WordPress.com’s editor that make composing long posts (longer than 150-250 words) a major chore.
+Unfortunately, I had to start considering other things, like self-hosting my blog and perhaps even switching to an entirely different CMS (Content Management System), due to recent “improvements” to WordPress.com’s editor that make composing long posts (longer than 150-250 words) a major chore.

 Let me also point out that WordPress.com’s cavalier attitude is entirely unacceptable – mind you, Linden Lab’s developers are actually infinitely better than the ones at WordPress when it comes to listening to the user base.
-So, I’m going to have to start considering my options.
-Until then, I’m afraid my blogging here will be slower – not only because of the counter-intuitive and counter-productive WordPress “improvements”, but also because I’ll be busy considering my alternatives.
-I think that, come September or October, some major changes will have to take place.
+Eventually, three and a half years after the debacle, I’m still using the “old-fashioned” editor to write new posts, and sometimes I combine it with the new one.

 Anyway, enough of this.
 Let’s move on to other news.
 Or “news” – however you want to call them.
 On July 26th, some SL user/blogger that goes by the “Holger Gilruth” handle started spreading a rumour that the Firestorm viewer has been removed from Linden Lab’s trusted third-party viewers directory because it “steals user data”.
 He actually made two posts about it, one in his native language (German) and one in English – and also made posts on his Google+ profile and on his Twitter account, Vienna Freebies:

-- BREAKING NEWS: Lindenlab hat dem Firestorm Team wegen Logindaten Diebstahl die Lizenz enzogen (his original article in German)
+BREAKING NEWS: Lindenlab hat dem Firestorm Team wegen Logindaten Diebstahl die Lizenz enzogen (his original article in German)– DELETED from original website, no archived version is available.

-- Breaking News: Firestorm Viewer removed from trusted Viewer List at Lindenlab (English-language version)
+- Breaking News: Firestorm Viewer removed from trusted Viewer List at Lindenlab (English-language version, archived from the now-deleted original)

 He also claimed that this was announced as a group notice in Pete Linden’s (Peter Gray, LL’s Director of Global Communications) invite-only “Second Life Press Corps” in-world group.
 This is where things become fishy, and below I’m giving you the reasons why: